Will the Infrastructure Bill Raise Your Crypto Taxes?

 America is looking to tax cryptocurrency more strictly than ever.

-The 2021 infrastructure bill contains provisions that seek to raise $28 billion dollars through tighter enforcement of cryptocurrency tax law.
-This bill was signed into law by President Biden on November 15, 2021.
+The Build Back Better Act — also known as the 2021 infrastructure bill — contains a provision that seeks to raise $28 billion dollars through tighter enforcement of cryptocurrency tax law.

-In this guide, we’ll break down how this bill impacts the average cryptocurrency user (and why the country’s biggest crypto companies stand against the bill).
+In this guide, we’ll break down how this bill impacts crypto investors like you (and why the world’s biggest cryptocurrency companies protested against the bill).

 What’s changing with cryptocurrency tax law?